Bariloche’s Circuito Chico is one of the most scenic drives in Patagonia’s Lake District, and the best part is that you don’t need a car to enjoy it!

 Hotel Llao Llao

-This iconic hotel is a symbol of Bariloche and you’re going to see it from a few different angles over the course of your day exploring Circuito Chico.
+The Llao Llao is the most iconic hotel in Bariloche, and you’re going to see it from a few different angles over the course of your day exploring Circuito Chico!

-If your budget doesn’t stretch that far, you can always book afternoon tea in the Winter Garden (like we did!) or make a dinner reservation at one of their restaurants.
+If your budget doesn’t stretch that far, you can always book afternoon tea in the Winter Garden (like we did the first time!) or make a dinner reservation at one of their restaurants (I would recommend Restaurante Patagonia for regional Patagonian cuisine).
 That’s one way to see the interior of the hotel and enjoy the grounds.

 Puerto Pañuelo